orcfax/docs/docs/ITN/overview.md

 * [Phase 3](phase-3-manual): Decentralized validator protocol
 * [Phase 4](phase-4-manual): Decentralized publication & Mainnet soft launch

-## Joining the Incentivized Testnet
+## Joining the ITN

-Commitment will key for those participating in the ITN.
-We expect participants to engage earnestly with the process, dedicating the necessary time and energy.
-This will include actively providing feedback that will be instrumental in refining and strengthening the Mainnet protocol.
+Participants in the ITN should commit to engage earnestly with the process, dedicating the necessary time and energy.
+Tasks expected of participants will include actively providing feedback that will be instrumental in refining and strengthening the Mainnet protocol.

 To join the ITN, participants must meet the following:

-### Validator License
+### Validator license

 Initially, participants may only be required to hold a validator license on a Mainnet wallet.
 However, as we progress through the more advanced phases of the